IFBs and RFPs Explained

 Which is Right for You?

 Imagine a state government that knows they need to build a road between a library and a school.
 They know the location, material needs and most other specifications of their project already.
 What they need is a transparent process to help them survey the market and ascertain the most qualified construction firm offering the best price.
 This is the kind of project IFBs were designed to handle.
-If, however, that same state government wants to build a website for its new library and doesn’t yet know exactly what they want said website to entail, an RFP is likely a better option.
+If, however, that same state government wants to build a website for its new library?
+They likely won’t yet know exactly what they want for this website.
+So, that’s when an RFP is a better option.

 Additionally, because the evaluation process is much more straightforward, organizations needing to maintain transparency often take the IFB route.
 This is why government agencies and academic institutions so often leverage IFB processes for their vendor needs.